drone/docs/content/runner/vm/drivers/amazon/_index.md

 # Overview

 **By default it will create a pool with a max size of 2 running Ubuntu 18.04.
-The pools is called `test_pool`.**
+The pools is called `testpool`.**
-Currently the runner is only supports amazon, but in the future it will support other cloud providers and virtual machines.

 Amazon specific configuration in a pool file.